Industry Portrait | 004

 The warnings arrived on time

-The signals were not subtle.
+The signals came early.
 The first electric vehicles were not experiments.
 They were architectures.
 New propulsion, new software layers, new supply chains built around companies the automotive world had not yet named.
-The OEMs who once depended on a thousand suppliers began asking which of them understood the vehicle they were now building.
+OEMs who once depended on hundreds of suppliers began asking which of them truly understood the vehicle they were now building.
 The market did not change without warning.
 The warnings arrived on time.

 Invisible to the ones who decide

 The intelligent vehicle demands a different kind of engineer.
 One who builds systems that learn, platforms that anticipate, experiences that evolve with every kilometre driven.
 The best of that generation choose where to build their careers with the same precision their predecessors applied to components.
-They do not choose the companies whose names live in spec sheets.
 They go where they feel the next era being built around them.
-The supplier brand was never designed to inspire.
-It was designed to specify.
+The supplier brand once spoke to procurement.
+The intelligent vehicle era demands it speaks to the engineers who build it.
 That distinction is now deciding who attracts the talent building the future.

 Then the vehicle learned to think, and to move differently.